PanDAWMS/panda-docs/docs/source/terminology/terminology.rst

 .. figure:: images/jediTaskStatus.png

-Yellow boxes in the figure show commands sent to PanDA by external actors which trigger task status transition.
+Yellow boxes in the figure show commands sent to PanDA by external actors, to trigger task status transition.
 Here is the list of task statuses and their descriptions.

 * registered